AliErre/thesis/wfda/README.md

 The reconstruction methods and the genetic algorithm are implemented in C++ for efficiency (a wrapper function is provided for easy usage in R).
 This work builds upon the R code in [Teresa Bortolotti's git hub repo](https://github.com/tbortolotti/WFDA.git).

-The package includes a `ReconstructionBase` class, from which three other classes are derived: `Kraus`, `KLAl/KLNoAl`, and `Extrapolation`.
+The package also includes a `ReconstructionBase` class, from which three other classes are derived: `Kraus`, `KLAl/KLNoAl`, and `Extrapolation`.
 Each class specializes a `reconstructCurve` method.
 The user selects the derived class by providing a string identifier to a factory function, together with a matrix containing the observed curves.
 The possible values for the string identifier are:

 - "Kraus": if `alpha` is `NULL` then it is set through gcv using the complete curves observations.
 - "KLAl": if `K` is `NULL` then it is set through gcv using the complete curves observations.